jrburke/dvcs_jslint/README.md

 * [jslint.js](http://www.jslint.com/rhino/jslint.js)
 * dvcs_jslint.js, the file that is next to this README.

-Put js.jar and jslint.jar into a directory, for this example, let's use "dvcs_jslint" as the directory name, and assume it is in your home directory (noted as ~ below).
+Put js.jar and jslint.js into a directory, for this example, let's use "dvcs_jslint" as the directory name, and assume it is in your home directory (noted as ~ below).

 So, inside **~/dvcs_jslint/** (as an example):